 This quaint, cobbled-streeted corner of town winding from République up to Stalingrad has transformed from under-the-radar spot to must-visit destination over recent years.
 Boasting a notably slower pace of life than elsewhere in Paris, the bicycle friendly Canal Saint-Martin has become a foodie hit thanks to its numerous cute organic wine and cheese stores, craft coffeeshops and canal side restaurants serving world cuisine.
 If you like to eat, this is the place for you.
 But it’s not all just food food food - Buttes-Chamont park with its waterfalls, grottos and Italian style temple is a great place to take a stroll and burn off some of those just added calories.
 If you’re feeling particularly active, you can rent a Vélib bike and cycle all the way up to La Villette and beyond.
 Citizen Hotel, Hotel du Nord, Ten Belles coffee shops, Bob’s Bake Shop, Chez Prune, Centre Commercial and Holybely are just some of unique places to stop by in Canal Saint-Martin.

-Best known for the Grand Palais, Arc de Triomphe and Paris’s most famous shopping street, the Champs-Elysées isn’t somewhere most people would think to stay.
+Most famous associated with the Grand Palais, Arc de Triomphe and Paris’s most famous shopping street (debit cards at the ready), the glittering Champs-Elysées may not be your first port of call when planning a hotel location.
 However, this iconic area is a brilliant base from which to explore the city on foot or by bike.
-There’s loads for art fans to see; Musée Galleria, Palais de Tokyo and Petit Palais are all located around here.
+First off, there’s loads for art fans to see; Musée Galleria, Palais de Tokyo and Petit Palais are all located around here.
 The Marché Président Wilson is a must-visit market that’s packed with stunning fresh flowers and delicious organic produce, while those with a sweeter toth can find late-opening branches of Pierre Hermé and Ladurée.
 North of the 8th arrondissement is Parc Monceau, one of Paris’s smaller but prettiest parks thats filled with statues and classical columns.
 Stroll along the banks of the Seine and stop by some of the many pop-up bars and games spaces, or take a ride in the Bateaux-Mouches to see Paris from the water.
-Swerve the many tourist traps on the Champs itself (with the exceptions of Le Drugstore and Restaurant Copenhague) and dive down the side streets for a taste of the realer Paris.
+Swerve the many tourist traps on the Champs itself (with the exceptions of Le Drugstore and Restaurant Copenhague) and dive down the side streets for a taste of authentic Paris.

-If you’re looking for some of Paris’s best nightlife in one place, head to the area above Bastille and below République, where dozens of bars line the Rue Oberkampf.
-From fancy cocktail joints to basement dives and sleek wine bars, this is Paris’s most vibrant nightlife destination where you’re sure to find a drinking den to suit you.
-The area’s also great for a stroll whatever time of day, but it’s after dark when Oberkampf lights up, with bars like the brilliantly kitsch Ave Maria and beautifully restored Cafe Charbon well worth stopping by before heading to acclaimed music venue Le Bataclan for top drawer international and local live music acts.
-If all that drinking makes you hungry, try the modern French tapas in the very retro Aux Deux Amis, inexpensive but authentic Italian at Ober Mamma or insider favourite Clown Bar.
+If you’re looking for some of Paris’s best nightlife, head to the area above Bastille and below République, where dozens of bars line the Rue Oberkampf.
+Here, you'll encounter everything from fancy cocktail joints to basement dives and sleek wine bars.
+Basically, this is Paris’s most vibrant nightlife destination where you’re sure to find a drinking den to suit you.
+The area’s also great for a stroll whatever time of day, but it’s after dark when Oberkampf lights up, with bars like the brilliantly kitsch Ave Maria and beautifully restored Cafe Charbon well worth stopping into, before heading to acclaimed music venue, Le Bataclan, for top-drawer, international and local live music acts.
+And if all that drinking makes you hungry, get your paws on the modern French tapas in the very retro Aux Deux Amis, inexpensive but authentic Italian at Ober Mamma or insider favourite Clown Bar.

 Close to The Marais, but much cheaper to stay, Bastille is well worth considering when looking for a base in Paris.
 The area has some great and eating and drinking destinations and neat shopping.
 For fine dining that won’t break the bank, try to reserve a spot at Septime.
 Be warned: bookings only open every three month and go very fast.
 Paris’s cat cafe is the place to go for a coffee and cat-hug, while Muscovado’s charming brunch spot offers comfort with a wow factor.
 Rue de Charonne is home to some fantastic boutiques for those looking for some French chic, while Opera Bastille has a strong line-up of events every season, so make sure you check what’s on in advance.
 In late afternoon, wander up to the converted train tracks of Coulée Verte for a breath of fresh air.